ava-labs/hypersdk/dsmr/README.md

 ### Swap Ghost Signatures / Certs for Warp Verification

 - Switch from using empty implementations of `ChunkSignatureShare` and `ChunkCertificate` to using Warp signatures
-- Add epoch'ed validator sets to improve stability
+- Add epoch'ed validator sets to improve stability (might be added directly to ProposerVM)